tuberrabbit/taxi-tdd-practice/README.md

 As a passenger,
 when I take a driver for 0 kilometers and wait for 2 minutes,
 so that I should pay 1 yuan.

+##story 8:
+As a passenger,
+when I take a driver for 3 kilometers and wait for 2 minutes,
+so that I should pay 8 yuan.